 CCMF’s “Judy L. Kelsey Memorial Fund” award program began in Summer 2020.
 This new monetary award program funds summer internships in local government and is open to any California city or town.
-Applications for the 2021 program are now open.

 About Judy Lyn Kelsey

 Judy L. Kelsey was a longtime California city manager with a passion for uplifting others.
 She joined the Junior Statesmen of America (now the Junior State of America) in high school and acted as the team’s city manager during the program.
 After this experience, she was set on her career path toward the management profession.
 Judy attended the University of Southern California, graduating with a Master’s Degree in Public Administration.
 She then took on the mantle of City Manager in the cities of Eureka, Atherton, and Fountain Valley.

 Kicking off her career, Judy interned in the City Manager’s Office in the City of San Dimas and in a grant program for the Los Angeles Police Department.
 She also later interned in Coventry, England and Hiddenburg, Germany.
 Judy saw great value in these experiences and wanted others to have the same opportunities.
 As a result, Judy donated part of her estate to set up this scholarship fund so individuals with a passion for local government could immerse themselves directly in the work.

 CCMF launched the Judy L. Kelsey Memorial Fund award program in Summer 2020.
 Each program year, CCMF will grant an award of five thousand dollars ($5,000) each to two (2) California cities/towns to enable summer internships: $5,000 will come from Judy’s estate, and CCMF will match another $5,000.
 NOTE: CCMF will grant an award to a city, not to an individual intern.